kidscancode/godot_recipes/src/content/ui/labels.md

 ### Adding a Label

-Add a new `Label` node to your scene.
+Add a new {{< gd-icon Label >}}`Label` node to your scene.
 In the Inspector, you'll see the node's properties, most of which are self-explanatory (hover them with the mouse to see a description):

 ![alt](/godot_recipes/img/ui_label_properties.png)